visika/tesi-magistrale/thesis.typ

 $ <eq:verlet-algorithm>
 @eq:verlet-algorithm is known ad the Verlet algorithm.
 @verletComputerExperimentsClassical1967[Eq.
 (4)]

-We can re-express the equation in terms of the velocities
+We can re-express the equation in terms of the velocities:
 $
   arrow(v)_i (t) = (arrow(r)_i (t + delta t) - arrow(r)_i (t - delta t)) / (2 delta t)
 $